hibari/hibari/README.md

 Hibari is written in 100% Erlang/OTP.

 - **Linux x86_64**
-  * RHEL / CentOS 5 and 6, Fedora 14 or newer
+  * RHEL/CentOS 5.x and 6.x
   * Ubuntu 12.04 LTS or newer

 - **Linux ARMv7**